 Image source: www.pexels.com

 - One of the longest and the most interesting is the Southern Delaware Heritage Bike Trail.
-It features 130 miles of local roads and amazing views.
+It features 130 miles of local roads and incredible views.

-- There is also The Silver Comet Trail, which is completely paved and offers the chance to see pinelands and a historic trestle.
+- There is also The Silver Comet Trail, which is entirely paved and offers the chance to see pinelands and a historic trestle.

 Of course, these are just a select few, and there are nearly 50,000 miles of bike-friendly trails in the U. S.